binaryphile/jiff/README.md

-"jiff install" simply wraps the package manager for your platform, allowing you to write configuration scripts without having to worry about the task syntax differences between platforms.
+"jiff install" simply wraps the package manager for your platform, allowing you to write configuration scripts without having to worry about the vagaries of apt and yum syntax.

 ### Install a package customized with a specific task implementation